 The modern world is obsessed with Marilyn Monroe.
-This all started since she burst onto the scene in the 1950s.
-She was an American actress, model and singer famous for playing comedic blonde bombshells in her movies.
+This all started when she burst onto the scene in the 1950s.
+She was an American actress, model, and singer famous for playing comedic blonde bombshells in her movies.
 One of the most enduring sex symbols of the 50s and 60s, she has become a pop culture icon and is emblematic of the era’s sexual awakening.
-There’s much more to Marilyn than the funny, dumb sex kitten though.
+There’s much more to Marilyn than the funny, dumb sex kitten, though.

 Early life of Marilyn Monroe

 Marilyn Monroe was born on June 1st 1926 as Norma Jean Mortenson in Los Angeles at the Los Angeles County Hospital.
 Her mother, Gladys Pearl Baker had migrated to California at the turn of the century and was originally from a poor Midwestern family.
 Gladys married John Newton Baker at the age of 15 to his 24 – and they had two children – Robert and Bernice.
 John was an abusive man which resulted in Monroe’s mother successfully filing for divorce and sole custody in 1923.
 Baker would kidnap the children soon after and move with them to Kentucky.

 Following the divorce, Gladys worked as a film negative cutter at Consolidated Film Industries, one of the leading film laboratories in the area.
 She went on to marry Martin Edward Mortenson in 1924.
 But they too separated just a few months later before finally divorcing in 1928.
 Although Marilyn Monroe’s birth father is unknown, she most often used Baker as her surname.